jgam/korin_i/_posts/2019-03-09-crackingthecodinginterview8.markdown

 - python
 - values
 - reference
-star: true
 category: python
 author: jgam
-description: python: call by reference or value
+description: python is call by reference or value?
 ---

 ## Is Python a call by reference or value?